jakelazaroff/relate/README.md

 #### .map

-An object containing mappings between entity properties and collection names.
+An object containing mappings between item properties and collection names.
 The keys in `Relate.map` correspond  to collection names.
-Each property in the collection's map object corresponds to a property on that collection's entities, and each value corresponds to the name of the target collection.
+Each property in the collection's map object corresponds to a property on that collection's items, and each value corresponds to the name of the target collection.

 ```javascript
 Relate.map.songs = { artist: 'artists' };
 ```

-#### .mixin(entity, collection)
+#### .mixin(item, collection)

-Copies the methods defined in `Entity` to `entity`, binding `entity` and `collection` to each method as `this` and the first argument, respectively.
-If `Entity.prefix` is defined, creates an object with that property on `entity` and copies the method there, instead of directly on `entity` itself.
+Copies the methods defined in `Item` to `item`, binding `item` and `collection` to each method as `this` and the first argument, respectively.
+If `Item.prefix` is defined, creates an object with that property on `item` and copies the method there, instead of directly on `item` itself.

-:speech_balloon: Shouldn't need to be called manually, since `Collection.add` will mix in `Entity` methods automatically.
+:speech_balloon: Shouldn't need to be called manually, since `Collection.add` will mix in `Item` methods automatically.

 #### .noConflict()